How OCP Microscaling Formats and AMD Quark Deliver 4-Bit Quantization at Near-Zero Inference Error Rate

 When an outlier activation occurs in INT4, the uniform grid forces either severe clipping or scale expansion that quantizes most values to zero.
 In MXFP4, the exponent bits provide dynamic range while the block-level scale factor adjusts to local magnitude.
 The outlier receives appropriate representation, and neighboring values maintain precision.
 This architectural difference explains why MXFP4 consistently demonstrates superior signal-to-noise ratio for deep learning tensors compared to INT4 at equivalent bit-widths[3].

 The MI355X implements native MXFP4 matrix multiplication through its Matrix Fused Multiply Add (MFMA) scale instructions.
-This hardware acceleration eliminates the dequantization overhead that software-emulated approaches require, delivering up to 20 petaFLOPS of FP4 compute performance per accelerator.
+This hardware acceleration eliminates the dequantization overhead that software-emulated approaches require, delivering up to 10.1 petaFLOPS of theoretical peak MXFP4 compute performance per accelerator

 Quark supports multiple quantization strategies, each offering different tradeoffs between calibration time, accuracy preservation, and computational overhead.
 For production deployment of large models, AutoSmoothQuant provides the optimal balance.
 This algorithm adaptively smooths outliers on a per-layer basis, reducing the dynamic range that any single block must represent.
 Unlike manual SmoothQuant tuning, AutoSmoothQuant requires no hyperparameter search, making it practical for enterprise deployment pipelines.